NCAR/ccpp-framework/doc/briefing_pm.md

    into capgen-ng.
 3. **The team owning capgen-ng can be larger than the team owning capgen.**  This is the most important practical point for long-term programme health.
-A framework that two organisations can maintain is more resilient than a framework that one organisation (or one individual in that organisation) can maintain.
+A framework that three organisations can maintain is more resilient than a framework that one organisation (or one individual in that organisation) can maintain.